getfem/getfem/doc/sphinx/source/userdoc/appendixA.rst

 --------------------------------

 The idea behind hierarchical basis is the description of the solution at different
 level: a rough level, a more refined level ...
-In the same discretisation some degrees of freedom represent the rough description, some other the more rafined and so on.
-This corresponds to imbricated spaces of discretisation.
+In the same discretization some degrees of freedom represent the rough description, some other the more rafined and so on.
+This corresponds to imbricated spaces of discretization.
 The hierarchical basis contains a basis of each of these spaces (this is not the case in classical Lagrange elements when the mesh is refined).

 Among the advantages, the condition number of rigidity matrices can be greatly improved, it allows local raffinement and a resolution with a multigrid approach.

-Hiercarchical elements with respect to the degree
+Hierarchical elements with respect to the degree
 +++++++++++++++++++++++++++++++++++++++++++++++++

 .. _ud-fig-seg_hier: